heindetotverre/wither/README.md

 ## Development and usage

+make sure you have the graphql server from the aformentioned repo running

 npm run dev

-run gql server

 create a user